KarthikSooraj/CodeX-Marketing-Insights/README.md

 [Live Dashboard Link](https://www.novypro.com/project/codex-marketing-insights-power-bi)

 # Project Overview
-Domain: F & B   Function: Marketing
+# Domain: F & B   Function: Marketing

 CodeX is a German beverage company that is aiming to make its mark in the Indian market.
 A few months ago, they launched their energy drink in 10 cities in India.

 Their Marketing team is responsible for increasing brand awareness, market share, and product development.
 They conducted a survey in those 10 cities and received results from 10k respondents.
-Peter Pandey, a marketing data analyst is tasked to convert these survey results to meaningful insights which the team can use to drive actions.

 # Task

 - Check the “Primary_Secondary_Insights.pdf” and answer the questions by analyzing the data provided.
 You can use any tool of your choice (Python, SQL, PowerBI, Tableau, Excel, PowerPoint).